__________

 The Colonization Society was then five years old – including slaveholder members, who feared increasing numbers of free blacks in the South were undermining the “Peculiar Institution.”

-This signing marks the foundation of the nation that came to be known as Liberia.
+This signing marks the first foundation of the nation that came to be known as Liberia.

 NOTE TO TEACHERS: I think you can assume your students have